 Dynamic organizations need custody solutions that can flex to fit the requirements of growing teams.

-This can be an issue with traditional multisig, in which quorums are set in stone and signing schemes cannot be adjusted without setting up a completely new wallet.
+This can be an issue with traditional multisig, in which quorums are set in stone and signing schemes cannot be adjusted without setting up a completely new crypto wallet.

 MPC grants much greater flexibility over signing arrangements, enabling access and permissions that can be adjusted on-the-go.